leslieli/px-icon-set/README.md

 Navigate to the root of that server (e.g. http://localhost:8080/) in a browser to open the API documentation page, with link to the "Demo" / working examples.

+Navigate to the link like `/examples/use-px-icon.html` to work with the examples.

 ### GE Coding Style Guide
 [GE JS Developer's Guide](https://github.com/GeneralElectric/javascript)